is-wenderson/is-wenderson/README.md

 ![Welcome Banner](https://example.com/banner.png)

 ## 👋 About Me

-🌱 Learning backend principles with Oracle/Alura.
+🚀 Passionate about coding, solving challenges, and continuously improving my skills.
 💻 Recently started a beckend programming course with Alura as part of the G8 ONE program.
 🎓 Studying Information Technology at UFRN (Universidade Federal do Rio Grande do Norte).
-🚀 Passionate about coding, solving challenges, and continuously improving my skills.

 ## 🚀 Tecnologias